egch/1Z0-829-preparation/docs/ch7.md

 }
 ```
 ### Constructors
-enum constructors are implicitly private.
+enum constructors are implicitly private.!
 ```java
   public SeasonWithValues(String description) {  //does not compile!
     this.description = description;